Unboxed-Software/solana-course/content/basic-solana-mobile.md

 		const signature = await wallet.signAndSendTransactions({
         transactions: [transaction],
     });
+	})
 }
-}
 ```

 ### Debugging

-A quick note about debugging mobile dApps here.
-Since your wallet is a completely different application, you won’t be able to see it’s logs without a little help.
-This is where [logcat on Android Studio](https://developer.android.com/studio/debug/logcat) comes in.
-It allows you to see your wallet’s debug logs - trust us, this comes in handy.
+Since two applications are involved in sending transactions, debugging can be tricky.
+Specifically, you won’t be able to see the wallet's debug logs the way you can see your dApps logs.

+Fortunately, [Logcat on Android Studio](https://developer.android.com/studio/debug/logcat) makes it possible to see logs from all applications on your device.

-If you don’t want to do that, the other method you could try is only use the wallet to sign transactions, and then send them in your code.
+If you prefer not to use Logcat, the other method you could try is to only use the wallet to sign transactions, and then send them in your code.
 This will allows you to better debug the transaction if you’re running into problems.

 ### Releasing

-Lastly, let’s talk about releasing your application to the wild.
-Mobile applications can be tricky to upload to app stores, even more so for crypto applications.
+Deploying mobile application can be difficult on its own.
+It's often even more difficult when it's a crypto app.
 There are two main reasons for this: customer safety and circumnavigating the marketplace fee.

-First, most of the mobile app marketplaces have policy restricting blockchain involvement.
-Secondly, if you use crypto for ‘purchases’ in-app, you’ll be circumnavigating the platform’s fee which is anywhere from 15-30%.
-So there are some hurdles getting dApp adoption, however, there is hope.
-Here are some considerations per marketplace:
+First, most of the mobile app marketplaces have policies restricting blockchain involvement.
+Crypto is new enough that it's a regulatory wildcard.
+Platforms feel they're protecting users by being strict with blockchain-related apps.

+Second, if you use crypto for "purchases" in-app, you’ll be seen as circumnavigating the platform’s fee (anywhere from 15-30%).
+This is explicitly against app store policies as the platform is trying to protect its revenue stream.

+These are hurdles for sure, but there's hope.
+Here are some things to keep in mind for each marketplace:

-- **App Store (iOS) -** We only talked about android today for the technical MWA reason, however, their policies also make it hard for Solana dApps to exist.
+- **App Store (iOS) -** We only talked about android today for the technical MWA reason.
+However, their policies are also some of the most strict and make it hard for Solana dApps to exist.
 For now, Apple has some pretty strict anti-crypto policies.
-Wallets seem to be fine, but anything that seems like a ‘purchase’ using crypto they’ll flag.
+Wallets seem to be fine, but they'll flag and likely reject anything that seems like a "purchase" using crypto.
-- **Google Play (Android) -** Google is generally more relaxed on their policy, but there are still considerations.
-As of this writing Sep ‘23, Google is rolling out [new crypto policies](https://www.theverge.com/2023/7/12/23792720/android-google-play-blockchain-crypto-nft-apps) to make it more clear what they will and will not allow.
+- **Google Play (Android) -** Google is generally more relaxed, but there are still a few things to be aware of.
+As of this writing in Sep ‘23, Google is rolling out [new crypto policies](https://www.theverge.com/2023/7/12/23792720/android-google-play-blockchain-crypto-nft-apps) to make it more clear what they will and will not allow.
+Take a look.
-- **Steam -** Does not allow crypto games
+- **Steam -** Does not allow crypto games at all
     > “built on blockchain technology that issue or allow the exchange of cryptocurrencies or NFTs.”
     >
-- **Download Sites / Your Site -** You can make your dApp available for download on your own site - however, most users are wary to download any mobile application from websites.
+- **Download Sites / Your Site -** Depending on the target platform, you can make your dApp available for download on your own site.
+However, most users are wary of downloading mobile applications from websites.
-- **dApp Store (Solana) -** Solana saw the issues and the current state of mobile app distribution and decided to make their own.
-So part of the SMS stack, they created the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store)!
+- **dApp Store (Solana) -** Solana saw the issues with mobile dApp distribution on other platform app stores and decided to make their own.
+As part of the SMS stack, they created the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).

 ## Conclusion

-There you have it, you should have everything you need to get started transitioning your React Native and Solana knowledge to Android dApp development.
+Getting started with mobile Solana development is fairly straightforward thanks to SMS.
+Remember to look at our other lessons if you need a refresher on Solana development more broadly.

 # Demo